cklynch2/swift-array-readme/README.md

 ![arrayThinga](http://i.imgur.com/RdyJI34.png)

-To be clear, there is **no** different between this method of creating an array and the previous, but simpler method.
+To be clear, there is **no** difference between this method of creating an array and the previous, but simpler method.

 Often an array is initialized first and populated later.
 Say for example you want to make a shopping list for your weekly shop, but need to wait for your family before filling it with items.